 We get it.
-It is way too easy to waste a lot of time at work, especially if you have awesome co-workers you actually like and want to socialize with.
-You’ve got to catch up on gossip, discuss the latest episode of whatever you’re binge-watching these days, talk about the headlines of the day, and go over a play-by-play of the weekend’s sports (whether the craziest Superbowl of all time or your kid’s Little League game.)
+It is extremely difficult to stay focused at work, especially if you have awesome co-workers you actually like and want to socialize with.
+You’ve got to catch up on gossip, discuss the latest episode of whatever you’re binge-watching these days, talk about the headlines of the day, and go over a play-by-play of the weekend’s sports (whether it’s talking about Antonio Brown or your kid’s Little League game.)

-Even if you are a solo, it’s easy to get distracted.
-Colleagues and clients are only a phone-call away.
-And then there’s the biggest time-suck of all: Facebook!
+Even if you’ve recently pivoted to remote work due to the pandemic, it’s easy to get distracted.
+Colleagues and clients are only a phone call away.
+And then there’s the biggest time-suck of all: Social Media!

-Regardless of the reason you’re having trouble focusing, the thing is that lost time means lost money.
+Regardless of why you’re having trouble focusing, the thing is that lost time means lost money.
 And that’s never good.
 So what can you do?

 Buy a tomato.
-We’ve talked about the Pomodoro Technique a few times before on Legal Productivity, and we still think it’s one of the best tricks around to staying focused.
-Basically, the Pomodoro (which is Italian for “tomato”) is a kitchen timer that you set for increments, and while it’s on you work on nothing but that one task (no coffee breaks or even bathroom breaks if you can help it.)
-And the thing is, it works.
-You can start with, say, five or ten minute increments and work your way up.
-Read more about the tomato here.
+We’ve talked about the Pomodoro Technique a few times before on Legal Productivity, and we still think it’s one of the best tricks around to help you stay focused.
+Basically, the Pomodoro (which is Italian for “tomato”) is a kitchen timer that you set for increments, and while it’s on, you work on nothing but that one task (no coffee breaks or even bathroom breaks if you can help it.)
+Sounds like a load of baloney?
+It really does work!
+You can start with, say, five or ten-minute increments and work your way up.
+Learn more about the Pomodoro technique here.

 Schedule breaks.
-One of the best ways to stay focused throughout the day is by actually allowing for times that you let your don’t think about work.
-Every few hours, get up, take a walk, socialize a little bit in the office kitchen, call a friend, or go ahead and check that Facebook feed..
-Try meditating for a few minutes.
+One of the best ways to stay focused throughout the day is by actually allowing for times that you don’t think about work.
+Every few hours, get up, take a walk, socialize a little bit in the office kitchen, call a friend, or go ahead and check that Facebook feed.
+You can even try meditating for a few minutes.
 You’ll find that you’ll be even more focused once you get back to your desk.